axmanmuscle/unrolledNet/README.md

 * A stable, interpretable training loop to begin fine-tuning

 Would you like me to generate the updated versions of `__getitem__`, the training loop, and a `coil_combine()` function to get you started?

+## TODO
+Supervised training is almost debugged - you have the initial image now.
+Need to double check whether the initial input into the network should be the image or the wavelet coeffs then convert the target into the image as well, make sure loss is computed correctly, then train!